-D.151 Each Director is responsible for maintaining proper security at all times for all buildings, stocks, stores furniture, equipment, cash etc. under his control.He will consult the Chief Finance Officer in any case where security is thought to be defective or where it is considered that special security arrangements may be needed.
+D.151 Each Director is responsible for maintaining proper security at all times for all buildings, stocks, stores furniture, equipment, cash etc. under his control.
+He will consult the Corporate Director of Finance and Resources in any case where security is thought to be defective or where it is considered that special security arrangements may be needed.

 D.152 Key holders of safes and similar receptacles are responsible for the safe custody of these keys at all times.
-The loss of any such keys must be reported to the Chief Finance Officer immediately.
+The loss of any such keys must be reported to the Corporate Director of Finance and Resources immediately.
 Directors shall maintain up to date lists of all authorised key holders.